Fix 0xc00d36c4 Video Playback Error on Windows (6 Solutions)

 Outdated drivers can cause codec-related playback failures even when the right codecs are installed.

-In our testing on a PC with a 3-year-old Nvidia driver, updating to the latest version fixed 0xc00d36c4 for HEVC videos that previously wouldn’t play.
+On a PC running an outdated Nvidia driver, updating to the latest version fixes 0xc00d36c4 for HEVC videos that previously wouldn’t play.
 According to Nvidia’s driver support page, keeping GPU drivers current ensures proper hardware-accelerated video decoding.

 #Fix 5: Repair Corrupted Video Files